Roger-random/SGVHAK_Rover/README.md

 * Not robust against unreliability network.
 (Noisy WiFi environments.)
 * Not secured against hostile network attackers.

+And most of all: __*no multithreading*__.
+Threading is very easy to get wrong, causing problems that are difficult to debug.
+Since this project is intended to be easy for aspiring robot programmers to pick up and play with, using multiple threads would raise the barrier to entry significantly.
+Admittedly, avoiding multithreading does limit the features we can implement with this software.
+But anyone who outgrows the capabilities of this software package hopefully will also be ready to move on to a different robot software platform.
+(Related note: Though the underlying Flask web platform is capable of multi-thread and multi-process, it will only run as a single thread in a single process when running in development server mode as per instructions below.)

 Setup for development & testing
 ---
 Written under `python 2.7.14` with associated `pip 9.0.1`